Sktbanerjee1/TargetScanR/README.md

 -   A working installation of R and R-studio is required.
 -   Download the project source code from GitHub in a [zip format](https://github.com/Sktbanerjee1/TargetScanR/archive/refs/heads/main.zip).
--   Unzip the folder and open this folder in R studio as a project.
+-   Unzip the folder and open this folder in R studio as a project by opening the `TargetScanR.Rproj` file.
 -   Install the necessary R packages (dependencies for the scripts) by running the following commands in the console.

 ``` r